vis-hal-git/RAG-Based-Chatbot-System/README.md

 # 🧠 Multimodal RAG-Based Chatbot System

-A state-of-the-art **Multimodal Retrieval-Augmented Generation (RAG)** application built with Python, Streamlit, and OpenAI.
-This system goes beyond traditional text-only assistants by allowing users to upload unstructured text files, standard images, and complex PDFs, seamlessly blending OCR, local Vision embeddings, and dense-vector search functionality into a cohesive conversational UI.
+A state-of-the-art **Multimodal Retrieval-Augmented Generation (RAG)** application built with Python, FastAPI, and OpenAI.
+It supports uploads of text, images, and PDFs, blending OCR, local vision embeddings, and dense-vector search into a conversational API.

 ---